 We talk about peels in relation to the depth of skin they will treat.

 Superficial peels treat the outermost layers of skin and are generally associated with minimal redness and peeling.
-Best results are seen with a course of at least four treatments.
+The best results are seen with a course of at least three to four treatments.

 A deep peel is an intensive treatment designed to reach deeper skin layers to tackle particular problematic issues.
 Redness and peeling would be expected here.

 They can be useful for a range of skin concerns, including:

 - Pigmentation, including age spots and melasma

 - Rough, dull skin

 Our chemical peels from SkinCeuticals and Obagi Medical class as superficial depth peels, and as such, the downtime is still very minimal.

 Treatment takes 30 minutes